Navigating the digital workplace

 Though not strictly internal, these channels often have a similar set-up to internal channels and use the same technology as that found in internal collaboration tools.

 Shadow IT, the use of non-approved applications by individuals and teams for work purposes is a big issue for some organisations.
 This arises when official systems have gaps and limitations, while easily available alternatives provide convenience, extra features and a superior user experience.
 In many cases, these offerings are designed for consumers, so don’t have the enterprise features a security conscious organisation with data protection obligations needs.
-As a result, they risk breaching security and data privacy guidelines.
+As a result, they risk breaching security, data privacy and safeguarding guidelines.

 Conclusion